Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-II.md

 **Machine Learning Concepts**

+In the second part of machine learning series, we will discuss the most common concepts in machine learning.
+Let's start.

 When designing features or algorithms for learning features, our goal is to separate the **factors of variation** that explain the observed data.

-**Features** are components in your dataset which helps in building ML Algorithm.
+**Features** are the components in our dataset which helps in building ML Algorithm.
 There are different types features like Categorical, Numerical, Ordinal etc. So before applying algorithm on a dataset, we need to convert the dataset into a format, which is consumable by algorithm.
-One such vital technique is handling categorical value, by converting it into an one-hot encoding, similar to mapping category to numeric value.
+For instance, we can handle categorical value, by converting it into an one-hot encoding, similar to mapping category to numeric value.

 <center>
 <img src="{{site.url}}/assets/images/ml/ml_things.jpg"  style="zoom: 5%  background-color:#DCDCDC;" width="1000" height="600"/><br>
-<p><b>Figure 2:</b> Terms in Machine Learning</p>
+<p><b>Figure 1:</b> Terms in Machine Learning</p>
 </center>

 **Feature Engineering**